edchelstephens/upskilling/aws/elastic_cloud_compute(ec2)/security_groups.md

 Examples:
  1. Inbound rule on port `80` with  `0.0.0.0/0` as a source means any source.
     - Anything from anywhere can access port 80 on this machine with this rule

+# Port 80
+Port 80 is the port number assigned to commonly used internet communication protocol, Hypertext Transfer Protocol (HTTP).
+It is the default network port used to send and receive unencrypted web pages.

+When a client attempts to connect to a server and make a request, it needs to know both the server's IP address and which network service will be used to transfer data.
+To make it convenient for programmers, most popular network services are assigned "well-known" port numbers by default.
+This strategy began back in 1991 when Tim Berners-Lee's original specification for HTTP stated that if there was no port assigned to an HTTP connection, Port 80 should be used.